 - You can get blackouts and forget what happened the night before.
-A blackout is a temporary lapse of memory, whereby information from your short-term memory is not transferred to your long-term memory.
+A blackout is a temporary loss of memory, whereby information from your short-term memory is not transferred to your long-term memory.
 You may not know the next day what you did or where you were on the night before.
 Greyouts are fragmentary blackouts in which you remember parts of what happened and forget others.

 - You can get hangovers and feel headachy and queasy all day.

 - You can get alcohol poisoning and pass out from drinking large amounts.
 If you drink so much alcohol that you pass out or lose consciousness, your breathing can stop altogether.
 Alcohol poisoning can be fatal.
-In adults, a blood alcohol concentration of 4 per mil is enough to cause alcohol poisoning.
+In adults, a blood alcohol concentration (BAC) of 4 per mil is enough to cause alcohol poisoning.
 Adolescents admitted to hospital with alcohol poisoning have been found to have BACs averaging 1.9 per mil.
 Boys weighing 50 kilos reach that level after 7 standard drinks and girls after 6 drinks.

 Long term risks of alcohol

-- Heart and blood vessels: greater risk of high blood pressure and brain haemorrhaging, as well as heart attacks, heart failure and heart rhythm disturbances
+- Heart and blood vessels: greater risk of high blood pressure and brain haemorrhaging, as well as heart attacks, heart failure and heart rhythm disturbances.

-- Gastritis (inflamed stomach lining): bloated feeling, burping, stomach ache and heartburn
+- Gastritis (inflamed stomach lining): bloated feeling, burping, stomach ache and heartburn.

-- Liver disease: chronic liver damage arising from excessive metabolisation of alcohol by the liver
+- Liver disease: chronic liver damage arising from excessive metabolisation of alcohol by the liver.

-- Cancer: evidence-based higher risks of alcohol-related cancer of the bowel, breast, oesophagus and mouth; greater risk of liver cancer linked to heavy drinking
+- Cancer: evidence-based higher risks of alcohol-related cancer of the bowel, breast, oesophagus and mouth; greater risk of liver cancer linked to heavy drinking.

-- Pancreatitis: inflammation of the pancreas caused by excessive stimulation of fluid secretion
+- Pancreatitis: inflammation of the pancreas caused by excessive stimulation of fluid secretion.

-- Brain injury: reduced brain functioning, as alcohol affects all brain functions; higher risk of brain injury from a long-term average weekly consumption of 25 standard units; up to 15% brain shrinkage from excessive alcohol consumption
+- Brain injury: reduced brain functioning, as alcohol affects all brain functions; higher risk of brain injury from a long-term average weekly consumption of 25 standard units; up to 15% brain shrinkage from excessive alcohol consumption.

-- Psychosis: alcohol-induced psychosis, with delusions and hallucinations triggered by excessive alcohol intake
+- Psychosis: alcohol-induced psychosis, with delusions and hallucinations triggered by excessive alcohol intake.

-- Emaciation: loss of appetite due to the satiated feeling you get from alcohol
+- Emaciation: loss of appetite due to the satiated feeling you get from alcohol.

 - Alcohol makes you fat.
 One beer contains over 100 calories, a small glass of wine has 80 and a mixed drink has 170 calories.